Gauravmupase09/GenAI/Integrating a chatbot with fastAPI/README.md

-# 🤖 Integrating a Chatbot with FastAPI
+# 🤖 Integrating a Chatbot with FastAPI (No Memory)

 This project demonstrates how to build and integrate a **chatbot backend with FastAPI** and a **frontend using Streamlit**.
 The chatbot uses **Groq API** (`llama-3.1-8b-instant` model) for real-time streaming responses.